St. Ignatius - Scenic View

 • Nearby Landmarks: National Bison Range, Flathead Lake, Mission Falls

-• Fun Fact: The St. Ignatius Mission features 58 original ceiling and wall murals painted by Brother Joseph Carignano, who was the mission's cook with no formal art training
+• Fun Fact: The St. Ignatius Mission features 58 original ceiling and wall murals painted by Brother Joseph Carignano (mission cook, no formal art training).
+A 2022 restoration ($1.6M) preserved the murals.
+CSKT regained National Bison Range management in 2020.

 Notable People & Pop Culture